ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

 OracleDB has support for `VARRAY` data type and `VARRAY` consists a type name and elements attributes.

-The `VARRAY` equivalent type in Ballerina are as follows.
+The `VARRAY` equivalent type in Ballerina is as follows.

 ```ballerina
 type ArrayValueType string?[]|int?[]|boolean?[]|float?[]|decimal?[]|byte[]?[];